 As we can see the role of honour over the past 10yrs has been a bit of a mixed bag.
-The last three years have seen wins for JT, Rickie Fowler & Adam Scott and there have also been wins in the past 10yrs for Rory McIlroy, and a comeback win for Padraig Harrington.
+2015 through to 2017 saw wins for three of the games big names in the shape Justin Thomas, Rickie Fowler and Adam Scott and there have also been wins in the past 10yrs for Rory McIlroy, and a comeback win for Padraig Harrington.

-In amongst this though there were maiden PGA tour successes for Michael Thompson and YE Yang, alongside wins for Camillo Villegas, Rory Sabbatini & Russell Henley.
+In amongst this though there were maiden PGA tour successes Sungjae Im, Michael Thompson and Keith Mitchell, alongside wins for Rory Sabbatini & Russell Henley.

-One should remember of course that while there star has waned of late, at the time of there wins Yang, Villegas & Sabbatini were all in the upper echelons of the game, so the only one of these winners you could really call leftfield was Michael Thompson.
+One should remember that while his star has waned of late, at the time of his win Sabbatini were all in the upper echelons of the game, while Im is undoubtedly headed to the very top of the game, so of these winners you could only really Thompson, Henley and Mitchell more leftfield.